Burzache/hello-world/README.md

 # hello-world
-humans don't exist
+humans aren't real

-Something about my self?¿.....I am from the year 3050.
+I am from the year 3050.
 Time traveled back to learn programing.